-Your dream to study in Australia, earn a quality education, and live up to your highest potential after graduation is admirable.
-However, each year we see more Australian Student Visas refused than previous years.
+Your dream to study in Australia, earn a quality education and live up to your highest potential after graduation is admirable.
+However, each year we see more Australian Student Visas refused than in previous years.
 This is because the requirements to gain a visa to Australia are becoming more strict.
 Are you feeling helpless after getting your Australian Student Visa refused?
 Do you feel like you’ve wasted 582 AUD on a visa application?
 Did your education provider refuse your re-application?

-In this blog we share with you what to do after having your Australian Student Visa refused.
+In this blog, we share with you what to do after having your Australian Student Visa refused.
 First, it’s important to understand why your visa application was refused.

 Reasons you had your Australian Student Visa refused: